Zilliqa/delegated_staking/README.md

   New commission rate: 10.0%
 ```

-If you only want to view the current commission rate and leave it unchanged, run
+If you only want to view the current commission rate and leavePool( it unchanged, run
 ```bash
 forge script script/Configure.s.sol --broadcast --legacy --sig "commissionRate(address payable)" 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2
 ```